Pad-coder/Pad-coder/README.md

 # About Me:
-Hello, I'm Padmanaban!<br>About Me:<br>I'm a passionate Full Stack Developer with a deep love for technology and coding.
+<b>Hello, I'm Padmanaban!</b><br>About Me:<br>I'm a passionate Full Stack Developer with a deep love for technology and coding.
 My journey in the world of software development is driven by curiosity and the constant desire to learn and grow.
-I'm on a mission to become a top software developer, mastering both front-end and back-end technologies.<br>
+I'm on a mission to become a top software developer, mastering both front-end and back-end technologies.

 # 💻 Tech Stack: